AndrewZhou924/RGIB/README.md

+Official code for the paper "Combating Bilateral Edge Noise for Robust Link Prediction" (NeurIPS 2023).

 ## Introduction

 Although link prediction on graphs has achieved great success with the development of graph neural networks (GNNs), the potential robustness under the edge noise is still less investigated.
 To close this gap, we first conduct an empirical study to disclose that the edge noise bilaterally perturbs both input topology and target label, yielding severe performance degradation and representation collapse.